dansmyers/IntroToCS/Labs/9-Wordplay.md

 - Once the file is open, Python returns a **file handle** that we can use to interact with it.
 Here, variable `f` stores the handle to the underlying open file.

+- The `with` statement wraps the file opening operation.
+It ensures that the file gets closed cleanly regardless of how the inner code block terminates.
+If an exception or return occurs, `with` will still close the file before the program terminates.

 - A file is a sequence of lines, so we can iterate over them with the `for` loop.
 The loop in the code below steps through each line in the file one at a time.
 It's possible to read from files at a more granular level, like one word or one character at a time, but reading entire lines will work for this lab.

 - `line = line.strip()` uses the  built-in `strip` function to remove trailing whitespace from the line.
 This statement removes the trailing newline character that would otherwise create an extra blank line between the words.